Esri/maps-app-android/docs/index.md

 ## Geocoding

-Once a suggestion in the list has been selected by the user, the suggested address is geocoded using the `geocodeAsync` method of the LocatorTask.
+Once a suggestion in the list has been selected by the user, the suggested address is geocoded using the `geocodeAsync` method of the `LocatorTask`.
 Along with the address, specific [geocoding parameters](https://developers.arcgis.com/android/latest/guide/search-for-places-geocoding-.htm#ESRI_SECTION2_48C5C281B21B4BF1BBBDBCEA71F105B9) can be set to tune the results.
 For example, in the Maps App, we set the preferred location and refine that further by setting a boundary of the area to search for matching addresses.

 ```java
 mGeocodeParams = new GeocodeParameters();